-Microsoft has confirmed that the Xbox Series X will launch on November 10 and be priced at £449/$499, the same as the PS5.
-Pre-orders for the Series X opened in September, making the console already somewhat hard to come by.
+Microsoft confirmed that the Xbox Series X will launch on November 10 and come in at a price of £449/$499, the same as the PS5.
+You’ve been able to put down your pre-order for the Series X since September, making the console already somewhat hard to come by.

 Related: PS5 Unboxing